 Consider each of the following statements.
-Does the information contained in the two memoranda and the email support the stated inference?
+Select Yes if the information contained in the two memoranda and the email support the inference as stated.
+Otherwise, select No.

-- (A) O \bigcirc The management retreat is held at Bloomsbury most years. - (B) O No region had a lower average (arithmetic mean) airfare to 0 Bloomsbury than the Midwest. - (C) O Only Level 2 managers will attend the management retreat. \bigcirc - (D) O 0 The Regional Office Manager need not make the reservations personally.
+Yes No Question 10-1 0 0 No region had a lower average (arithmetic mean) airfare to Bloomsbury than the Midwest.
+Question 10-2 \circ \circ Only Level 2 managers will attend the management retreat.
+Question 10-3 \circ \circ The Regional Office Manager need not make the reservations personally.